Klynger/nest-rest-generator/README.md

   Nest Rest Generator is [MIT licensed](LICENSE).

 ## API description
   Summary of the available routes that you can access.
-All the routes must start with the app name (`/nest-rest-generator`).

 ### Standard routes

 #### Whoami

-`GET /nest-rest-generator/whoami`
+`GET /whoami`

 Returns a JSON specifying what layers of a REST API for a Modal the app can generate and which type of API this is.
 Example of response: